zamazan4ik/awesome-pgo/article/article.md

 #### Prebuilt binaries

 Even if PGO is somehow implemented in the project, it doesn't mean at all that binaries provided by the project will be optimized with PGO!
 E.g. ISPC [supports](https://github.com/ispc/ispc/blob/main/superbuild/README.md) building with PGO but provided binaries [don't](https://github.com/ispc/ispc/issues/2687) use this optimization.
 I am pretty sure that for other projects like ClickHouse and YugabyteDB situation is the same - they support somehow (via a dedicated build switch or at least describe building with PGO in the documentation) PGO build but don't use for their binaries.
+The applies to their derivatives like Altinity [builds](https://altinity.com/altinity-stable/) for ClickHouse.

 Why?
 In many cases developers cannot predict target workload for their users - it's especially true for performance-critical things like databases.
 Access patterns can be too different, and upstream developers can be just too conservative to preoptimize their binaries with some reference workload.
 Maintaining several binary versions?
 Yeah, it's possible but additional maintenance cost.
 Collect actual workload from customers?
 Yeah, it's possible to do but requires additional efforts from developers and establishing this process + additional maintenance costs once again.

 ### OS distributions